Prof Mark Jit

-I work mainly at LSHTM, but also hold a visiting professorship at the School of Public Health, University of Hong Kong.
+I am professor of vaccine epidemiology, head of the Department of Infectious Disease Epidemiology & Dynamics and co-director for the Global Health Economics Centre at LSHTM.
+I also hold honorary professorships at the School of Public Health, University of Hong Kong and the Saw Swee Hock School of Public Health, National University of Singapore.
 I worked for many years at Public Health England (as well as its predecessor the Health Protection Agency), and continue to collaborate with colleagues there.

 I teach postgraduate and professional courses on vaccinology, modelling and economics of infectious diseases, both at LSHTM and elsewhere.
 I co-coordinate a module on Health Decision Science at LSHTM, and the Croucher Summer Course on Vaccinology for Public Health and Clinical Practice in the 21st century held in Hong Kong in collaboration with the University of Hong Kong.
 I also help to coordinate training workshops on modelling and economics of vaccines across Asia.

 Students interested in opportunities to conduct epidemiological, economic and/or policy research on vaccines and other infectious disease interventions towards a Masters, PhD or DrPH degree are welcome to get in touch.

 I am particularly interested in the use of modelling to inform the interface between technical questions about projecting the impact that vaccines can have, and normative questions about what health and economic goals we should pursue.
 Examples of such questions include the distribution of the costs and benefits of vaccines across different countries and people around the world, and the value of long-term outcomes such as reducing antimicrobial resistance or eradicating an infection.